Marcin Prachnio

-Marcin Prachnio (born July 14, 1988) is a Polish mixed martial artist currently competing in the Light Heavyweight division of the Ultimate Fighting Championship.
-A professional mixed martial artist since 2013, Prachnio has also competed in ONE Championship and Final Fight Championship.
+Marcin Prachnio (born July 14, 1988) is a Polish mixed martial artist currently competing in the Light Heavyweight division.
+A professional mixed martial artist since 2013, Prachnio has competed in the Ultimate Fighting Championship, ONE Championship and Final Fight Championship.

 Background

 After three years of requesting his parents for permission, Prachnio started training karate at the age of 12.
 Eventually he became multiple-time Polish champion in kyokushin karate and placed second in European championships.
 Seeking for new challenges, Prachnio moved to Amsterdam in 2013 in order to transition to mixed martial arts.

 Mixed martial arts career

 Early career

 Prachnio started his professional mixed martial arts career in 2013, competing solely in European regional circuit.
 He fought multiple times in Final Fight Championship promotion, eventually racking up a 9–2 record and claiming the promotion's Light Heavyweight Championship in the process.
 Prachnio decided to drop to middleweight and not defend his title, leading the title to be vacated.